Cafeteria: College cafeteria

-The method of payment for college cafeterias is commonly in the form of a meal plan, whereby the patron pays a certain amount at the start of the semester and details of the plan are stored on a computer system.
+The method of payment for college cafeterias is commonly a meal plan, whereby the patron pays a set amount at the start of the semester, and the plan details are stored in a computer system.
 Student ID cards are then used to access the meal plan.
-Meal plans can vary widely in their details and are often not necessary to eat at a college cafeteria.
-Typically, the college tracks students' plan usage by counting the number of predefined meal servings, points, dollars, or buffet dinners.
-The plan may give the student a certain number of any of the above per week or semester and they may or may not roll over to the next week or semester.
+Meal plans can vary widely in their details and are often unnecessary for eating at a college cafeteria.
+Typically, the college tracks students' plan usage by counting predefined meal servings, points, dollars, or buffet dinners.
+The plan may give the student a certain number of any of the above per week or semester, and they may or may not roll over to the next week or semester.